CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-3/Self-Paced Materials/1_Defining Success for your Digital Services Acquisition.md

 Constraint discovery is not just a planning step; it’s a practice of risk management and collaborative alignment that supports more confident, mission-focused decision-making from start to finish.

 ## Knowledge check
+> Note: Knowledge checks are designed to help you gauge your understanding of the material.
+They do not impact your overall grade.
+Use them as a low-stakes way to test your knowledge, reflect on key concepts, and identify areas you may want to review.

 1. Which of the following best describes the purpose of identifying constraints before developing an acquisition strategy?